[A longer version of the following story appeared in the Long Eaton Advertiser in January 1947]

 Even then in those far off days, Mr Smith contends that people out more out of life than they do today with all the up-to-date amenities under the guise of progress.
 People were certainly happier and more contented, notwithstanding their restricted outlook.
 The social life of the district was far more enjoyable, people making their own pleasure.

-Mr Smith now just jogs along as the days come and go, being still greatly interested to-day’s cricket and anxiously awaited news of the results and scores.
+Mr Smith now just jogs along as the days come and go, being still greatly interested in to-day’s cricket and anxiously awaited news of the results and scores.

 [William Smith (1854-1947) became ill before he’d had chance to read the article and died a few days later, just after his 93rd birthday].